php-fig-rectified/fig-rectified-standards/Tabs-vs-Spaces.md

 Tabs allow for fewer (and easier to spot) indentation mistakes (think about 3 or 5 spaces instead of 4).

 ### Configurable Indentation Preferences
-Each developer can configure their environment to use a specific tab width he is used to.
+Each developer can configure his environment to use a specific tab width he is used to.
 He does not have to adjust to a team's preference when switching teams.
 This helps productivity as consistent behavior helps speed up recognition.